'SELL BABY SELL': Inside the opioid industry's marketing machine

 Kessler said that the paid appearances on television and at conferences usually featured the highest-prescribing doctors and were meant to transform the public perception of opioids and encourage other doctors to prescribe them more freely.

-Paul T. Farrell Jr., a co-lead plaintiff's lawyer in the Cleveland case, said the federal government was not policing the interactions between the drug manufacturers' sales teams and doctors.
+Paul T. Farrell Jr., a co-lead plaintiff’s lawyer in the Cleveland case who’s based in Huntington, West Virginia, said the federal government was not policing the interactions between the drug manufacturers’ sales teams and doctors.

 “Neither the FDA nor the [Drug Enforcement Administration] had the ability to go inside the doctor’s offices when the sales reps were pushing their pills,” Farrell said.
 “The companies weren’t on television running commercials.
 It was more insidious.
 They were normalizing the use of opium to treat pain.
 And they were very effective at it.
 And it just so happens that the more effective they became in convincing doctors to prescribe more opium, the more money they made.”